rafer/good/README.md

 little bit of the logic to deal with these "structured" hashes gets spread around a lot of places.

-With a hash it can also be hard to fiture out exactly what it is expected to contain.
-In many cases the passing of a hash with specific requirements is an indication that you're missing a class.
+With a hash it can also be hard to figure out exactly what it is expected to contain.
+In many cases the passing of a hash with specific expectations about its contents is an indication that you're missing a class.
 Hopefully, prudent application of `Good::Value` and `Good::Record` will allow you extract that class more quickly, with minimal extra work.

 However, this is not to say that you should not use a hash at the boundary between client and library, or between various modules in your system.
-For example, say we've got an Authenticator class that takes a user's credentials:
+For example, say we've got an `Authenticator` class that takes a user's credentials:

 ```ruby
 class Authenticator